smarie/python-pytest-steps/docs/api_reference.md

 Decorating your fixture with `@one_per_step` tells `@test_steps` to transparently replace the fixture object instance by the one created for each step, before each step executes.
 This results in all steps using different fixture instances.

+!!! note ""
+    When a fixture is decorated with `@one_per_step`, the object that is injected in your test function is a transparent proxy of the fixture, so it behaves exactly like the fixture.
+If for some reason you want to get the "true" inner wrapped object, you can do so using `get_underlying_fixture(my_fixture)`.

 ## Explicit/parametrizer mode

 ### `@depends_on`